electrichasgoneaudi/electrichasgoneaudi.github.io/content/articles/q8production/_index.md

 ---
 title: Audi Q8 e-tron production start
 linktitle: Audi Q8 e-tron production
 description: On December 14, the first Audi Q8 e-tron drives off the production line at the Brussels plant.
 It marks the beginning of an era for the new top model in Audi’s electric SUV range.
-The plant has been a role model for sustainable production since the production of the Audi e-tron began.
-Around 160,000 units of Audi’s first electric model have been delivered since 2018.
 weight: 99994
 ---
 <!-- markdownlint-disable MD033 -->

-On December 14, the first Audi Q8 e-tron drives off the production line at the Brussels plant.
-It marks the beginning of an era for the new top model in Audi’s electric SUV range.
  The plant has been a role model for sustainable production since the production of the Audi e-tron began.
 Around 160,000 units of Audi’s first electric model have been delivered since 2018.

 <figur>
     <a href="https://media.electrichasgoneaudi.net/multimedia/articles/q8production/production1.jpg">